mecdcme/mecbox/README.md

   * Search filters;

 ## How to build
-Download and unzip the source code your workspace `MECBOX_PATH`.
+Download and unzip the source code in your workspace `MECBOX_PATH`.
 Before building the application you must create a MySQL database.
 From the command line go to MySQL installation directory `MYSQL_PATH`:
 ```
 cd MYSQL_PATH\bin;
-mysql -u root -p
+mysql -u db_username -p
 mysql> create database mecbox;
 ```
-Then create the USER/ROLES tables, using the script `create_user_roles.sql` stored in the `MECBOX_PATH/sql` folder:
+Then create the tables needed to run the application, using the script `mecbox.sql` stored in the `MECBOX_PATH/sql` folder:
 ```
 mysql> use mecbox;
 mysql> source mecbox.sql